ualibweb/UALIB_Workshops/02_Unix/01_Unix_Introduction.md

 ## Access to a Shell

-For this workshop, it is best if you are using Bash Shell with GNU Utilities in a GNU/Linux distribution.
-We will be using the Gnome Terminal Emulator in Ubuntu for access to Bash Shell.
+For this workshop, it is best if you are using a Bash Shell with GNU Utilities in a GNU/Linux distribution.
+We will be using the Gnome Terminal in Ubuntu for access to Bash Shell.
 If you want to follow along with us, you may consider installing [Ubuntu Linux](https://ubuntu.com/) in a virtual machine on Mac OS or Windows using software such as the open-source [Virtual Box](https://www.virtualbox.org/).

 Alternative options are available in Mac OS Terminal, and Windows through emulators like [Cygwin](https://en.wikipedia.org/wiki/Cygwin) or the [Windows Subsystem for Linux](https://ubuntu.com/wsl), however commands and utilities might be different with these alternative options.
 We are working on making access to the Bash Shell more accessible in future workshops.